-Choose your challenge with either the 3 Dams or 5 Dams Challenge and be one of over 1,800 riders who take on this monumental ride each April.
+Choose your challenge with either the 145km 3 Dams or 241km 5 Dams Challenge and be one of 2,000 riders who take on this monumental ride each April.

-The 2014 Dams Challenge is fully supported and includes food and water stations along the course, hydration supplies, motorbike marshals, first aid, mechanical support, broom wagon and more.
+You can enter the event as an individual rider for the event.
+The 2018 Dams Challenge is fully supported and includes food and water stations along the course, hydration supplies, motorbike marshals, first aid, mechanical support, broom wagon and more.

-Riders have 11 hours to complete the challenge (course closes at 1800 hours).
+Riders have 12 hours to complete the challenge (the course closes at 1800 hours).
 This means riders will need to travel at an average of at least 20km/h over the course, depending on stoppage time.

 The 5 Dams Challenge, that fabled endurance test for ageing cyclists, was conceived in a café on the terrace in Fremantle one Saturday morning in 1998.
 Was it possible to incorporate the five metropolitan dams into a single day's ride?
 Intrepid rider Lindsay O'Brien thought so.

 The following Tuesday he set out from Claremont, up the scarp at Lesmurdie and on to Mundaring.
 Then proceeding south to Serpentine, past the dam to the South West Highway and back to Claremont - 280km in just under ten hours.

 Many different routes have since been used but all using the basic 5 Dams Challenge framework.

 Solitude is the devil's playground, so the ride is more enjoyable in a group.
 Many teams of riders have completed the ride, mainly motivated by Ian Pauley who initiated the Summer/Winter Solstice rides and has probably completed the ride more times than any other along with Graham Forward, Peter Gunzberg and Brian "Capo" Roberts.